pjungwir/postgres-temporal-talk/slides.md

   - (In Postgres dates & times technically have `-Infinity` and `Infinity`, although I've found these are not always so well-supported in client programming languages and their database libraries.)
 - You can make GiST indexes on ranges, and make exclusion constraints.
-  - I *believe* `overlaps` with a GiST index on a range will be faster than a btree index on separate start/stop columns, but maybe I'm wrong.
 - Implementation is probably a chore too:
   - Everywhere Postgres accepts a column, we'd have to accept a column or a PERIOD.
     - So SELECT, WHERE, GROUP BY, HAVING, function arguments, some DDL commands (indexes, constraints)